Tschonti/pontozo/README.md

 PORT=3001
 ```

+Then start the Azure Storage Emulator.
+Make sure that the Azure SQL or MSSQL database and Redis is also running.

-Install the dependencies:
+Next, install the dependencies:

 ```
 npm i
 ```

-Then start the frontend and backend with Nx:
+Finally, start the frontend and backend with Nx (in separate terminals):

 ```
 nx run functions:start